nicholsons/comp0035-data-prep/README.md

-# Data cleansing activity for COMP0035
+# Data preparation and understanding activity for COMP0035

 ## Setup